 Speak with a Federal Fraud Defense Lawyer at Oberheiden P.C.

 Are you or your company facing allegations of personal protective equipment (PPE) or COVID-19 laboratory testing fraud?
+We represent clients in need of qui tam defense, involved in False Claim Act investigation, facing federal criminal charges, and in other legal matters.
 To discuss your situation with a senior federal fraud defense lawyer at Oberheiden P.C. in confidence, call 888-680-1745 or contact us online now.

 Dr. Nick Oberheiden, founder of Oberheiden P.C., focuses his litigation practice on white-collar criminal defense, government investigations, SEC & FCPA enforcement, and commercial litigation.